 Abigail readily assumed her social responsibilities.
 "On Monday Evenings our House is open to all who please to visit me."
-On Tuesdays she prepared "for the Wednesdays dinners which we give every week to the amount of sixteen & 18 persons which are as many as we can accommodate at once in our Thousand Dollars House.
-On Thursday the replacing & restoring to order occupies my attention.
-The occasional intercourse of dinning abroad, returning visits &c. leaves me very few hours to myself."
-She looked forward to the happy day when she would only be responsible for entertaining her family.293 Politics "warm[ed]," but Abigail's "everlasting fever" persisted and she was bedridden for six weeks, during which time she was bled three times and had blisters applied to her wrists eight times.294 Furthermore, she wrote her sister, "a critical period of Life Augments my complaints."295 She felt obliged to return home.
+On Tuesdays she prepared "for the wednesdays dinners which we give every week to the amount of sixteen & 18 persons which are as many as we can accommodate at once in our Thousand dollors House on thursday the replacing & restoring to order occupies my attention the occasional intercourse of dinning abroad returning visits &c leaves me very few hours to myself."
+She looked forward to the happy day when she would only be responsible for entertaining her family.
+Politics "warm[ed]," but Abigail's "everlasting fever" persisted and she was bedridden for six weeks, during which time she was bled three times and had blisters applied to her wrists eight times.
+Furthermore, she wrote her sister, "a critical period of Life Augments my complaints."303 She felt obliged to return home.
 In April 1792, after Congress adjourned, John and Abigail traveled home to Quincy, the north precinct of Braintree that became a separate town named after Abigail's grandfather.
 Still feeling unwell, Abigail remained home when John returned to Philadelphia in November.
 Again she would feel the loneliness of a house without her family.
-John and Abigail would resort again to their correspondence for their "political Tittle tattle."296
+John and Abigail would resort again to their correspondence for their "political Title tattle."304

-With the country bitterly divided by the politics of Secretary of the Treasury Hamilton's economic program and the dramatic events occurring in Europe as the out-
+With the country bitterly divided by the politics of Secretary of the Treasury Hamilton's economic program and the dramatic events occurring in Europe as the outgrowth of the French Revolution, Americans readied for their second presidential election.
+George Washington still enjoyed

-^{293.} AA to Mary Cranch, Philadelphia, December 18, 1791, New Letters, 75.
+301. AA to Mary Cranch, Philadelphia, December 18, 1791, AFC, IX, 244.

-^{294.} The theory behind bleeding was to remove tainted blood that caused the fever.
+302. The theory behind bleeding was to remove tainted blood that caused the fever.
 In blistering, an irritant was applied to a sensitive area of skin causing first- and second-degree burns, which, when healed, would release pus, the body's natural poison.

-^{295.} AA to Mary Cranch, Philadelphia, March 29, April 20, 1792, New Letters, 80, 81.

-^{296.} JA to AA, Hartford, November 24, 1792, EAJ.
+303. AA to Mary Cranch, Philadelphia, April 20, 1792, AFC, IX, 278.
+304. JA to AA, Hartford, November 24, 1792, AFC, IX, 330.

-growth of the French Revolution, Americans readied for their second presidential election.
-George Washington still enjoyed almost universal popularity.
+almost universal popularity.
 The new Republican opposition, led by Secretary of State Thomas Jefferson and Congressman James Madison, supported New York Governor George Clinton for vice president.
-Abigail felt that the election would determine whether the federal government "will stand four Years longer."
+Abigail felt that the election would determine whether the federal government "will stand four years longer."
 John viewed the election more personally.
 "This Day decides whether I shall be a Farmer or a Statesman after next March."
 No matter what the election result, John was prepared.
 "It cannot go amiss for me, because I am prepared for every Event.
 Indeed I am of the Cat kind and fall upon my feet, throw me as they will."
 One thing was true, John wrote Abigail, "All lament that Mrs. Adams is not here."
-298